A block of mass m is pulled up a frictionless inclined plane of a... | Study Prep in Pearson+

 Struggling with Physics?Join thousands of students who trust us to help them ace their exams!Watch the first video

-A block of mass is pulled up a frictionless inclined plane of angle by a constant force parallel to the incline, moving it a distance along the plane.
-How much work is done by the force on the block during this displacement?
+A block of mass is pulled up a frictionless inclined plane of angle by a force applied parallel to the incline, moving the block a distance along the incline.
+Considering the three forces acting on the block (applied force, gravity, and the normal force), how much work is done by each force during the displacement?

 Watch next